 Whether planning a barbecue or attending as a guest, you want to enjoy good food and in most cases a nice cold beer.
 I’ve been searching for a recipe that I could make for our next backyard bash and think I found one for a fantastic Pulled Pork that will not only use an ingredient that is new to me, but also something that will pair nicely with good brewskis.

-I’m also a big craft beer fan and I LOVE the selection that is offered at the new store.
+I’m also a big craft beer fan and I LOVE the selection that is offered at local markets.
 You can build your own six-pack or fill a growler.
 Such hard decisions!

-So, I grabbed my Redd’s Apple Ale and also a Blue Moon White IPA.
-One to cook with and one to enjoy with my dish of Ale Pulled Pork.
+So, I grabbed a bottle of Redd’s Apple Ale and also a few IPA's.
+One to cook with and others to enjoy with my dish of Ale Pulled Pork.

 You will really like this recipe- it’s SUPER simple and tastes amazing.
 I was really looking forward to the outcome using the Apple Ale.

-A bottle of beer; in this case we are using Redd’s Apple Ale, and a dry rub mixture.
-That’s it!
+A bottle of beer (in this case we are using Redd’s Apple Ale) - dry rub mixture.

 Ready to create a great Ale Pulled Pork?

 First thing you will need to do is preheat your oven to 225 degrees.
 Then find a nice heavy bottom pot or Dutch Oven.
-I used a Dutch oven for this recipe.
+I used my Dutch oven for this recipe.

 Steps to perfect Ale Pulled Pork: